dwyl/sendemail/README.md

 - email: meteor.email.2014@gmail.com
 - password: *******

-## Note
+## Notes

-We have used this successfully in our Meteor Apps but have not written automated tests because sending email is part of Meteor's Core Functionality.
+1. We have used this successfully in our Meteor Apps but have not written automated tests because sending email is part of Meteor's Core Functionality.
 If anyone else wants to write tests and make this into an Atmosphere package, we are happy to point this tutorial to your package so you get the click throughs!

+2. We are not using the *latest* Meteor so have not tried this code with meteor 1.0< if you have issues, please add them here on GitHub so others can learn.
+Thanks!